Your childhood dreams may have been crushed, but NASA could still fulfill them.

 The space agency is yet to launch its next recruitment drive, but it’s only a matter of time before the job ads are posted.

 I’m already dusting off my resume and rewatching Armaggedon in preparation for my interview.
-I’ve also been forensically analyzing NASA’s astronaut requirements to give you a chance of joining me.
+I’ve also been forensically analyzing NASA’s astronaut requirements to give you a chance of joining me in space.

 A changing role

-NASA’s job requirements have been changed drastically since the first astronauts were recruited in 1959.
+NASA’s job requirements have changed dramatically since the first astronauts were recruited in 1959.

 That could be to your advantage.
 Many of today’s space cadets wouldn’t have stood a chance back then.

-All seven of the original candidates were military test pilots, a requirement President Eisenhower introduced to simplify the selection process.
+All seven of the original apprentices were military test pilots, a requirement President Eisenhower introduced to simplify the selection process.

 The applicants needed a minimum of 1,500 hours flying time and a bachelor’s degree or equivalent.
 They also had to be under 40-years-old, in excellent physical condition, and shorter than 5-foot-11.